 - Tier 2: High-risk individuals

 - People older than 65 and people 18-64 who are considered high-risk.
-Factors include: a body mass index above 30, chronic kidney disease, chronic obstructive pulmonary disease, diabetes, high blood pressure or chronic heart disease.
+Factors include, but are not limited to, chronic kidney disease, chronic obstructive pulmonary disease, and heart disease.

 - Tier 3: Critical infrastructure